Lollipoke/SFA-Lab3/README.md

 ## AES Key

-The `phoenixAES` plugin gave us the following key for the 10th round: `969559CD3BD154F69F4EB2DC08359A64`, and finally we applied the inverse_key_expansion and converted it to ASCII to get the flag :
+The `phoenixAES` plugin gave us the following key for the 10th round:\newline `969559CD3BD154F69F4EB2DC08359A64`, and finally we applied the inverse_key_expansion and converted it to ASCII to get the flag :

 `HEIG{RealAES128}`